shubhammalankar/ELK/README.md

 1. Download ELK stack softwares from there website.
 Unzip it all of them.
 2. Start Elastic search:
    a.
 Open CMD in the bin location of Elastic folder
-   b. path example
+   b.
+Change `xpack.security.enabled: true` to `xpack.security.enabled: false` in `\elasticsearch-8.17.0\config\elasticsearch.yml`
+   c.
+Change the path to
    `
    cd .\elasticsearch-8.17.0\bin\
    `